 One of Charles Parker’s most significant contributions was to recognise the enormous value of the kind of language that we ordinary folk take for granted in our everyday conversations.
 Click here for a two minute version of a 1962 lecture in which he spoke about the style and the origins of the Radio Ballads.

-Other ways you can get involved:
+Ways you can find out more or get involved:

 Come along to the Charles Parker Day, the annual conference celebrating the radio feature – past, present and future.
 The 2020 conference was due to take place in Birmingham in April, but because of lockdown there was a special online event on Tuesday 8 December to commemorate the 40th anniversary of Charles Parker’s death and launch the 2021 Charles Parker Prize for Student Radio Features.

 If you’re a radio student, consider entering for this annual prize – the 2021 shortlist has just been published and the five winners will be announced on Friday 23 April 2021.
 BBC Radio 4 will join with the Charles Parker Trust to offer a broadcast slot on the network to each winner – the prizewinning programmes from 2019 and 2020 are now available on BBC Sounds.

 Join the Friends of the Charles Parker Archive which supports the Trust’s activities.
 There is a Facebook group for online contact, and in the past it was possible to meet other Friends at their Annual General Meeting at the Library of Birmingham.
 Minutes of all Annual Meetings and Reports can be found on the AGM Reports page.